TACC/Lmod/README.md

    2. Repaired zsh tab completion.

-   3. Minimize the output of Lmod's BASHENV when debugging Bash shell scripts.
+   3. Minimize the output of Lmod's BASH_ENV when debugging Bash shell scripts.

    4. Allow colons as well as spaces for the path used in the addto command.